eshwen/macOS-setup/docs/programs/homebrew.md

 ## Bartender 5 triggers

 Bartender contains functionality to show a (normally-hidden) menu bar item based on a trigger.
 These can be on specific WiFi connections, battery percentages, or shell scripts.
-New triggers can be added in Bartender's settings -> Triggers.
+New triggers can be added in Bartender's settings :material-arrow-right: Triggers.

 ### Private Internet Access trigger